 Joss, Simon (2010) Accountable governance, accountable sustainability?
 A case study of accountability in the governance for sustainability.
 Environmental Policy & Governance, 20 (6). pp. 408-421.
 ISSN 1756-932XFull text not available from this repository.

 This article provides a conceptual framework for, and comparative analysis of, public accountability in relation to three recent British exemplars of governance for sustainability: the GM Nation public consultation on the use of genetically modi? ed crops in agriculture; the South East London Combined Heat and Power waste incinerator to achieve a shift away from land? ll waste disposal; and the London Underground public–private partnership to provide more long-term ? nancial and technological investment in a key area of public transport.
 Each of these initiatives is characterized by distinct public accountability features arising partly from the context-speci? c tensions between environmental sustainability and economic and technological development, and partly from the particular governance processes at work.
-Together, these features point to several signiﬁ cant accountability shortcomings facing the governance of sustainable development, including: the compartmentalization of decision-making processes; the blurring of boundaries of responsibility; the prevalence of professional-technocratic discourses; and the marginalization of publicity.
+Together, these features point to several signi? cant accountability shortcomings facing the governance of sustainable development, including: the compartmentalization of decision-making processes; the blurring of boundaries of responsibility; the prevalence of professional-technocratic discourses; and the marginalization of publicity.
 The article concludes by outlining measures to improve accountability in the governance for sustainability.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|